pawurb/ecto_psql_extras/README.md

 (4 rows)
 ```

-This command displays queries that have taken out an exlusive lock on a relation.
+This command displays queries that have taken out an exclusive lock on a relation.
 Exclusive locks typically prevent other operations on that relation from taking place, and can be a cause of "hung" queries that are waiting for a lock to be granted.

 ### `all_locks`